 Variety of responses to the urban community and our school community using the space we live and work in.
 We will be creating different atmospheres within the school using colour and images to denote different functions for different areas.
 We will take on commissions from different departments as we grow into a creative and visual school.
 Everything from murals to time-based installations will be on offer championing the fantastic creatively here at MIS.
 Look out for our first mural in Pringle…

-Our images will be taken in hi-res and with our professional standard printers, we will be yet another fantastic example of creativity at MIS.
+Our images are taken in hi-res and with our professional standard printers and are yet another fantastic example of creativity at MIS.

 - Photography: focusing on composition and light, how to turn a snap into art.

-- Digital manipulation: taken and acquired images will be transformed and manipulated using state-of-the-art software including apps and platforms like Photoshop.
+- Digital manipulation: taken and acquired images are transformed and manipulated using state-of-the-art software including apps and platforms like Photoshop.

 - Virtual Reality: explore the world and create your own as we explore together the limitations of this technical city.